kareematif186/whatsapp/README.md

 # Advantages

-1-Supports dark mode which i can not understand why real whtatsapp do not suuport it
+1-Supports dark mode which I can not understand why real Whatsapp do not support it

-2-Colored icons then u do not have to deal with boring whatsapp user intreface
+2-Colored icons then u do not have to deal with boring WhatsApp user interface

 3-Have the ability to interact with mo salah and CR7 :)